JaronMink/JaronMink.github.io/apply.md

 [Learn more about the program and the deadlines here](https://ctf.asu.edu/education/apprenticeship-program/)! *Note: applications close about ~6 months before the apprenticeship starts.
 Be sure to apply early!*

+Additional we also offer the [Summer Research Initative](https://students.engineering.asu.edu/graduate/research/suri/) (SURI) for undergraduate and graduates from across the globe to work with our lab for eight-weeks during summer.

 <h3>Paid Research for ASU Master's/Undergraduate Students</h3>
 If you're a current ASU student and are interested in research during your degree, ASU has an amazing set of programs that will let you work with our lab!